 So, what started as an open means of sharing and engaging with a worldwide audience became just another avenue for the control and use of information, by those with the means and the will.
 We concern ourselves with the industrial monopolies around us while ignoring the information monopolies online.
 All the while allowing them to influence and control the very core of who and what we are, how we feel, and what we think and believe.

 I mentioned that saying earlier that I’ll repeat here.
 “Power corrupts, and absolute power corrupts absolutely.”
 It’s no wonder that such influence left to its devices by those who use it, would go down the road it has.
-We forget that as a group consciousness, the greatest power that exists lives within the spirit of humanity.
+We forget that as a group consciousness, the greatest power that exists lives within the spirit of humanity, this being the very thing that is being manipulated by these entities.
 The corporate monster of whatever design only ever has the power and influence we give it.
 We can withdraw our support anytime.

 This doesn’t have to mean leaving the platforms.
 A tool is still just a tool.
 We only need to carefully guard our personal information and consider consciously how we use our information online.
 We can have awareness of the power and motives of those who control the platforms, then refrain from allowing their influence.

 We can avoid being a slave to the algorithms of the major search engines and instead use alternative browsers and search tools.
 And we can seek a variety of different sources for our information other than mainstream media and social networks.
 We can use the amazing and beautiful brains we were born with to discern and decide for ourselves what we think, how we feel, and what we believe.